MadAppGang/MAGCoreData/README.md

 Also you can use any of these calls with specific context.

 ### Saving objects
-You probably should save data after any changes you have made, because if application crashes you're going to loss all the changes.
+You probably should save data after any changes you have made, because if the application crashes you're going to loss all the changes.

 To save data:
 ```objective-c